War

 2 min read

-Kirill Dmitriev, Russian President Vladimir Putin's special envoy, is traveling to Miami to meet U.S. President Donald Trump's envoy Steve Witkoff and Trump's son-in-law Jared Kushner, Reuters reported on Dec.20, citing a Russian source.
+Kirill Dmitriev, Russian President Vladimir Putin's special envoy, met with U.S. President Donald Trump's envoy Steve Witkoff and son-in-law Jared Kushner, Reuters reported on Dec.
+20, citing a Russian source.

-The planned Miami meetings follow Witkoff and Kushner’s talks in Berlin earlier this week with Ukrainian and European officials on revisions to a U.S.-backed peace plan.
+The latest Miami meetings follow Witkoff and Kushner's talks in Berlin earlier this week with Ukrainian and European officials on revisions to a U.S.-backed peace plan.

 Ahead of the trip, Dmitriev posted on X that he was "on the way to Miami."

-"As warmongers keep working overtime to undermine the U.S. peace plan for Ukraine, I remembered this video from my previous visit — light breaking through the storm clouds," he wrote.
+"As warmongers keep working overtime to undermine the U.S. peace plan for Ukraine, I remembered this video from my previous visit — light breaking through the storm clouds," he added.

 While the U.S. team was expected to hold discussions with Ukrainian representatives separately in Miami, Reuters reported that any direct contact between Dmitriev and Ukrainian negotiators has been ruled out.
 A Russian source told the agency that "three-way contacts with the Ukrainian side are not planned."